ptrpaws/ptrpaws.github.io/_posts/2023-07-30-Quest-Firmware-Archive.md

 The Meta Quest Firmware Archive at [cocaine.trade](https://cocaine.trade/) is a valuable resource for looking up information about various firmware versions conveniently, be that to analyse them, update to a specific version, before updates are available or even downgrade in the future if unlocked Quests become a thing.

-Firmware archiving is an ongoing process, and I will continue to update the archive with new firmware versions as they are released and if you stumble across missing .zip files feel free to shoot me a dm on Twitter @basti564
+Firmware archiving is an ongoing process, and I will continue to update the archive with new firmware versions as they are released and if you stumble across missing .zip files feel free to shoot me a dm on Twitter @ptrpaws